 The parser resolves these points of uncertainty by way of a set of construct-specific rules given below along with determining whether schema components are known-to-exist or known-not-to-exist.
 For some of these constructs, whether there is an actual point of uncertainty depends on the representation of the constructs in the data.

 An xs:choice is always a point of uncertainty.
 It is resolved sequentially, or by direct dispatch.
 Sequential choice resolution occurs by parsing each choice branch in schema definition order until one is known-to-exist.
 It is a processing error if none of the choice branches are known-to-exist.
-Direct-dispatch choice resolution occurs by matching the value of the dfdl:choiceDispatchKey property to the value of the dfdl:choiceBranchKey property of one of the choice branches.
+Direct-dispatch choice resolution occurs by matching the value of the dfdl:choiceDispatchKey property to the value of one of the dfdl:choiceBranchKey property values of one of the choice branches.
 It is a processing error if none of the choice branches have a matching value in their dfdl:choiceBranchKey property.

 An element in an unordered xs:sequence is always a point of uncertainty.
 It is resolved by parsing for the child components of the sequence in schema definition order at each point in the data stream where a component can exist until the required number of occurrences of each child component is known- to-exist or the sequence is terminated by delimiters or specified length.